 - 1. Conducted a series of data workshops to enhance data fluency and help decision makers navigate the wealth of data reports and analytics available across IUPUI and IU for decision making, planning, and implementing improvements to enhance inclusion. - 2.
-Developed a comprehensive integrated data infrastructure (student, faculty, staff, financial, diversity indicators, and strategic planning indicators) to provide unprecedented access to data for all decision makers across IUPUI to help monitor their DEI goals. - Optimized the use of enabled technology such as Tableau to put data in the hands of decision makers.
+Shared data resources specifically related to the DEI Strategic Planning process.
+These workshops did not just highlight where to find information but how to translate data into actionable recommendations. - 3.
+Developed a comprehensive integrated data infrastructure (student, faculty, staff, financial, diversity indicators, and strategic planning indicators) to provide unprecedented access to data for all decision makers across IUPUI to help monitor their DEI goals. - 4.
+Optimized the use of enabled technology such as Tableau to put data in the hands of decision makers.
 The technology-enabled data reports allow users to explore, interact with, disaggregate, and analyze information that is actionable and tailored to specific decisions.